macflyhub/esphome-co2-scd30/README.md

 It takes 5 days for Auto calibration or you can manually tweak the settings.
 My unit was about 200 units above true reading to start with.

+Update: Added "automatic_self_calibration: true" as the documentation said "true" was the default but it turned out not to work.